EricKit/nest-user-auth/README.md

 ```

 Keep in mind, the above example would create a security issue as every field of a `User` would be accessable to anyone querying a Location.
 To fix this, add a new type to the GraphQL schema such as `SanitizedUser` which contains only public fields.
 Then, the `Purchase.customer` property would be changed from `User` to `SanitizedUser`.

+It would be nice to have the `customer` property be a union of a `MongoId` and `User`.
+This would allow Mongoose's `populate` method to be used to replace the `MongoId` with a `User`.
+However, a property cannot be made more generic when extending a class.

 ## Testing